 What is a DAO?

-A Decentralized Autonomous Organization is a software program running on a blockchain offering users a built-in model for the collective management of its code.
+A Decentralized Autonomous Organization is a software program that runs 0n blockchain.
+It offers users a built-in model for the collective management of its code.
 Regarded as a community-led entity with no central authority, it is represented by open computational rules protected on the digital ledger.
 Chances of forgery are minimalized via timestamping and disseminated as a distributed database.

-Ultimately, a DAO is fully autonomous and transparent, governed entirely by its members who collectively make crucial decisions about the future.
-A group of developers, highly inspired by the decentralization of cryptocurrencies created DAO, to automate decisions and facilitate cryptocurrency transactions.
+Ultimately, a DAO is fully autonomous and transparent, governed by members who collectively make crucial decisions about the future.
+A group of developers, highly inspired by the decentralization of cryptocurrencies created DAO to automate decisions and facilitate cryptocurrency transactions.

 How do DAOs work?

 - Rules are created through community voting via smart contracts: